Fody/Fody/README.md

 Manipulating the IL of an assembly as part of a build requires a significant amount of plumbing code.
 This plumbing code involves knowledge of both the MSBuild and Visual Studio APIs.
 Fody attempts to eliminate that plumbing code through an extensible add-in model.

+## Support Fody

+If you dont have time to contribute code via PRs the you can support financially using [OpenCollective](https://opencollective.com/fody/).

+<script src="https://opencollective.com/Fody/donate/button.js" color="white"></script>

 ## Usage